M/S Ever Given is one of the world's largest container ships, L ~399.98 m, B ~59 m, d ~15.5 m, DWT ~200.000 tons.

 The route between Far East and Europe is about 3,300 nautical miles longer via the Cape of Good Hope than via the Suez Canal.
 With an optimal (slow) speed of say 12 knots, the extra time for a Good Hope trip is 12 days and extra fuel may be, say, 600 tons.
 If the Canal fee is $492.000, is it worth $41.000/day extra sailing (excluding fuel)?
 It depends on your own costs!
 It seems the container trade FE/Europe is today a cartel charging very high rates, so an outsider should have a chance!

-Anyway, 14 June 2021 the ship is still arrested in the Suez Canal.
-And nobody has since 23 March 2021 explained why the ship suddenly increased its speed >50% from 8 to 13 knots during a few minutes, when entering the Canal, and turned starboard to ram the canal side after less than 5 minutes.
+Nobody has since 23 March 2021 explained why the ship suddenly increased its speed >70% from 8 to 13 knots during a few minutes, when entering the Canal at Suez, and turned starboard to ram the canal side after less than 5 minutes.
 Everything happens at sea, but this stupid incident in the Suez Canal is the worst I have seen!
 Ever.
 I wonder how it will end.